Dasmariñas–Las Piñas 230kV

-The Dasmariñas – Las Piñas Transmission Line (abbreviated as 8LI1DAS-LPI, 8LI2DAS-LPI and DLPTL) is a 230,000 volt, double-circuit transmission line in Metro Manila and Calabarzon, Philippines that connects Dasmariñas and Las Piñas substations of National Grid Corporation of the Philippines (NGCP).
+The Dasmariñas–Las Piñas Transmission Line (abbreviated as 8LI1DAS-LPI, 8LI2DAS-LPI) and commonly known as Dasmariñas–Las Piñas 230kV is a 230,000 volt, double-circuit transmission line in Metro Manila and Calabarzon, Philippines that connects Dasmariñas and Las Piñas substations of National Grid Corporation of the Philippines (NGCP).

 History

 The Dasmariñas – Las Piñas Transmission Line finished construction in July 15, 1999 but the power line only went into service when the Las Piñas substation was commissioned on November 30, 2001.

 Throughout its existence, several steel poles were painted with aluminum paint to protect them from corrosion.

 Route description

 Steel poles 202–209 (with 202, 204, 205, and 208 are suspension towers and have flag design while 203, 206, 207, and 209 are anchor towers) along Manila-Cavite Expressway (CAVITEX) in Las Piñas, Metro Manila and Bacoor, Cavite.

 The Dasmariñas – Las Piñas Transmission Line passes through the cities of Dasmariñas, Imus, and Bacoor in Cavite, and Las Piñas in Metro Manila.
 It is located within the service area of NGCP's South Luzon Operations and Maintenance (SLOM) District 1 (South Western Tagalog).

 The transmission line starts at Dasmariñas substation, turns left into Ramona Tirona Avenue, and run parallel with Aguinaldo Highway until Bacoor.
 Upon approaching Bacoor Junction, it will parallel with Aguinaldo Boulevard until Bacoor Exit of Manila-Cavite Expressway (CAVITEX).
 It then utilize the eastern side of CAVITEX until its terminus at Las Piñas substation.